kragorg/dng/appendices/Appendix D — Additional Rules.md

 impair the tattoo’s function, even if the tattoo is defaced.
 When applying a magic tattoo, a creature can customize the tattoo’s appearance.
-A magic tattoo can look like a brand, scarification, a birthmark, patterns of scale, or any other cosmetic alteration.
+A magic tattoo can look like a brand, scarification, a birthmark, patterns of scales, or any other cosmetic alteration.

 ### Spellwrought Tattoo {#spellwrought-tattoo .item}